Updated June 2026

 | Miles Tested | 170 |

-Furthermore, the Infinion foam is a massive upgrade over Fresh Foam X — significantly lighter and more responsive.
-I ran 170 miles without any knee or hip complaints, including back-to-back concrete days.
+The Infinion foam is a massive upgrade over Fresh Foam X. It is significantly lighter and more responsive.
+I ran 170 miles without any joint complaints in these daily road trainers, even on back-to-back pavement days.
 See my wide feet guide for more width options.

 | Spec | HOKA Clifton 10 |